awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 +----+-------------+----------+------------+------+---------------+------+---------+------+----------+----------+----------------------------------------------------+
 ```

- You can turn on hash join at the session level by issuing the following statement\.
-Afterwards, try the `EXPLAIN` statement again\.
+For Aurora MySQL version 3, you turn on hash join at the session level by issuing the following statement\.

 ```
-# For Aurora MySQL version 3:
 SET optimizer_switch='block_nested_loop=on';

-# For Aurora MySQL version 2.09 and higher:
-SET optimizer_switch='hash_join=on';
 ```

+For Aurora MySQL version 1\.19 and higher and 2\.09 and higher, you set the `aurora_disable_hash_join` DB parameter or DB cluster parameter to `0` \(off\)\.
+Turning off `aurora_disable_hash_join` sets the value of `optimizer_switch` to `hash_join=on`\.

+After you turn on hash join, try running the `EXPLAIN` statement again\.
 For information about how to use hash joins effectively, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

  With hash join turned on but parallel query turned off, the query might have a plan like the following, which uses hash join but not parallel query\.